toshazed/addressbase-data/README.md

 - name-cy — an alternative street name, in Welsh
 - place — a reference to the [place](https://github.com/openregister/place-data) discovery register, matched to the:
   - locality — the name of a locality
-  - town — the name of a town
+  - town — the name of a nearby town
   - administrative-area — the name of the administrative area
 - point — an indication of the geographic location of the street
 - start-date — the date from which an entry becomes applicable